-The course of the 1994 Delta Century was the same as the 1993 (and later, the 1996) meandering through the vineyards and orchards of Lodi and the Delta waterways west of Interstate 5.
-This also means, of course, that it lives up to its promise of being “the flattest century in California” each year.
+The course of the 1994 Delta Century was the same as the 1993 (and later, the 1996) edition that meandered through the vineyards and orchards of Lodi and the Delta waterways west of Interstate 5.
+This meant that it lived up to its promise of being “the flattest century in California.”

-Ah, but after spending a year in Palo Alto, with the Santa Cruz mountains just to the west, I am fond of hills They add variety and allow for thrilling downhill speeds.
-And their prestine environments tend to be the most scenic, too.
+But after spending a year in Palo Alto with the Santa Cruz mountains to the west, I am fond of hills.
+They add variety and allow for thrilling downhill speeds.
+I also love mountain scenery.

-So this year I find the Delta Century somewhat ho-hum.
-Not a tremendous challenge, and once you’ve seen one part of the Delta (or vineyard or orchard), you’ve seen them all.
+So this year the Delta Century felt a little dull.
+When you’ve seen one part of the Delta or vineyard or orchard, you’ve seen them all.
 It was hot outside, too.

-And the winds following the first rest stop were obnoxious.
-Uphills are fun to conquer, but to me a tenacious headwand just adds drudgery.
+The winds after the first rest stop were strong.
+Climbs are fun to conquer, but headwinds are not.

-That said, the support as usual was excellent and the food, including some of the largest strawberries I’ve ever seen, was the best of any organized ride I’ve gone on.
-The Delta Century is a good ride to have a friend along, as Ken was.
-The heat, the wait for a ferry to transport cyclists over a part of the river, and the numerous rest stops may not inspire time trial efforts, but were ideal for conversation and relaxation.
-Ken Loo and I felt energetic and unstrained after the ride was over.
-Come to think of it, though, last year we weren’t, and it’s remarkable how far we’ve come along in just 12 months.
+That said, the support was excellent and so was the food selection, including some of the largest strawberries I’ve ever seen.
+The Delta Century is a good ride to have a friend along and I was glad Ken rode with me.
+The heat, the wait for a ferry to transport cyclists over the Delta, and the numerous rest stops did not inspire time trial efforts but were ideal for conversation and relaxation.

 - 100 mi